drseg/swift-fsm/README.md

 > “Cannot find '🦤' in scope”

-What it will also do is generate a pile of spurious errors and fixits in the `SuperState` declaration:
+What it will also do is generate multiple spurious errors and fixits in the `SuperState` declaration similar to this one:

 > “Call to method ‘then’ in closure requires explicit use of ‘self’ to make capture semantics explicit
-> Reference ‘self.’ explicitly [ Fix\ ]
-> Capture 'self' explicitly to enable implicit 'self' in this closure”
->
-> “Call to method ‘when’ in closure requires explicit use of ‘self’ to make capture semantics explicit
 > Reference ‘self.’ explicitly [ Fix\ ]
 > Capture 'self' explicitly to enable implicit 'self' in this closure”